Study of the de Almeida-Thouless (AT) line in the one-dimensional diluted power-law XY spin glass: Data analyses on the droplet picture

 To allow for finite size effects on the Imry-Ma formula we use the analogue of Eq.~(\ref{eq:chi_fss:2/3<sigma<1h}) with $h_{\text{AT}}=0$ and $\nu = x$ to write:

-Our results for $\sigma = 0.75$ are shown in Fig.~\ref{fig:cl_Nxhr_s75} and for $\sigma=0.85$ are shown in Fig.~ \ref{fig:cl_Nxhr_s85}.
+Our results for $\sigma = 0.75$ are shown in Fig.~\ref{fig:chi_cl_Nxhr}\flc{e} and for $\sigma=0.85$ are shown in Fig.~ \ref{fig:chi_cl_Nxhr}\flc{f}.
 There are clearly finite size corrections to this formula.
 It is a formula which formally would be expected to hold in the scaling limit of $N \to \infty$ with $N^{1/x} h_r$ fixed.
 The crossover function $\mathcal{X}(y) \sim 1/y^{x}$ when $y$ is large, in order to recover Eq.~(\ref{eq:Imry-Malength}).
 It goes to a constant when $y \to 0$.
-However, a closer look at our two largest system sizes $N = 16384$ and $N= 32768$ at $\sigma = 0.75$ (Fig.~\ref{fig:cl_2xhr_s75}) and our two largest system sizes at $\sigma = 0.85$, $N= 2048$ and $N= 4096$ (Fig.~\ref{fig:cl_2xhr_s85}) shows that the finite size corrections are becoming small, and are smaller the further the system is away from the mean-field region.
-If one moves in the other direction, towards the start of the mean-field region $\sigma = 2/3$, the finite size corrections are larger, as seen in Fig. \ref{fig:cl_2xhr_s70} for $\sigma = 0.70$.
+However, a closer look at our two largest system sizes $N = 16384$ and $N= 32768$ at $\sigma = 0.75$ (inset to Fig.~\ref{fig:chi_cl_Nxhr}\flc{e}) and our two largest system sizes at $\sigma = 0.85$, $N= 2048$ and $N= 4096$ (inset to Fig.~\ref{fig:chi_cl_Nxhr}\flc{f}) shows that the finite size corrections are becoming small, and are smaller the further the system is away from the mean-field region.
+If one moves in the other direction, towards the start of the mean-field region $\sigma = 2/3$, the finite size corrections are larger, as seen in Fig. \ref{fig:chi_cl_Nxhr_s0.70}\flc{b} for $\sigma = 0.70$.
 The finite size scaling form for these corrections to the scaling of Eq.~(\ref{eq:xi_fss_IM}) will be of the form

 where $\omega$ is the correction to scaling exponent.
 However, TNT effects (see Sec.~\ref{TNT}) produce large further corrections to these asymptotic forms when $L < L^*$.
-Since in our studies $L^*$ is probably larger than the length $N$ of our system, at least for $\sigma = 0.75$, the scaling form of Eq.~(\ref{eq:scalingcorrformxi}) does not work in the region where $\xi_{\text{SG}}$ is of order $N$ (see Fig.~\ref{fig:cl_Nxhr_linear_s75}).
-For $\sigma =0.85$ where $L^*$ is expected to be smaller, Fig.~\ref{fig:cl_Nxhr_linear_s85} hints that Eq.~(\ref{eq:scalingcorrformxi}) might apply as the plots at adjacent sizes for the larger $N$ values seem to be getting closer together as $N$ is increased, which is a feature predicted by Eq.~(\ref{eq:scalingcorrformxi}).
+Since in our studies $L^*$ is probably larger than the length $N$ of our system, at least for $\sigma = 0.75$, the scaling form of Eq.~(\ref{eq:scalingcorrformxi}) does not work in the region where $\xi_{\text{SG}}$ is of order $N$ (see Fig.~\ref{fig:chi_cl_Nxhr_linear}\flc{a}).
+For $\sigma =0.85$ where $L^*$ is expected to be smaller, Fig.~\ref{fig:chi_cl_Nxhr_linear}\flc{b} hints that Eq.~(\ref{eq:scalingcorrformxi}) might apply as the plots at adjacent sizes for the larger $N$ values seem to be getting closer together as $N$ is increased, which is a feature predicted by Eq.~(\ref{eq:scalingcorrformxi}).